 Write your vows as if you were actually talking to your partner.

 Your vows are going to be read to your partner.
 So why would you write them as if you were saying them to a wall?
 When you begin writing, imagine that you’re already present at your wedding day, just hanging out during the ceremony, ready to tell your partner how much you value them in your life.
-Even though everyone will tell you there’s no right or wrong way to write them, you’ve got to embrace this concept fully when you’re writing.
+Even though everyone will tell you there’s no right or wrong way to write your wedding vows, you’ve got to embrace this concept fully when you’re writing.
 If you’re writing your vows envisioning your guests or envisioning some other sort of audience, you’re going to write to them instead of your partner.

 If you’re stuck on words, record your voice.